Skip to content

 • Java 17+ installed.

-• A valid API key from the LLM provider used to implement an AI agent.
-For a list of all available providers, refer to LLM providers.
+• A valid API key from the LLM provider that you use to implement an AI agent.
+For a list of all available providers, see LLM providers.

 Tip